 The WHS operates a northern field office at the NGLVC, the History Center and Archives that provides program leadership for the visitor services and Temporary exhibits programs.
 HCA staff also assists NGLVC staff in the development of historical and genealogical records for a eight-county northern Wisconsin region.
 The HCA also coordinates an annual residency program that brings the expertise of WHS staff to the North Country to provide technical and programmatic assistance to local historical societies, units of local government, schools, and other public organizations.

 Friends of the Center

-The Center's UWEX office is a unique, non-county, Cooperative Extension Office established in 1998 with the mission of providing environmental and natural resource educational program leadership for the public, visitors, local government officials, management professionals, and student groups.
-Staff develop and teach environmental and natural resource educational programs through a variety of outreach methods that support the Center's educational programming mission, often in collaboration with other Center patrners.
-The NGLVC-UWEX programs are dynamic to address emerging issues and opportunities with the Lake Superior Basin and beyond.
-Current programming is centered on estuary and coastal wetland education, sustainability, supporting partnership development with the Lake Superior National Estuarine Research Research Reserve, State Basin Education initiatives, plus working with Center partners on school and youth programming.
+The Center’s UW-Madison Extension office is a unique, non-county, Extension Office established in 1998 with the mission of providing environmental and natural resource educational program leadership for the public, visitors, local government officials, management professionals, and student groups.
+Staff develop and teach environmental and natural resource educational programs through a variety of outreach methods that support the Center's educational programming mission, often in collaboration with other Center partners.
+Extension’s programs and efforts are dynamic to address emerging issues and opportunities with the Lake Superior Basin and beyond.
+Current programming is centered on estuary and coastal wetland education, sustainability, supporting partnership development with the Lake Superior National Estuarine Research Reserve, Lake Superior Collaborative and Natural Resource Educator initiatives, Wisconsin Master Naturalist Program, plus working with Center partners on school and youth programming.

 Copyright Friends of the Center.
 All rights reserved.